Studio-Piot/fastapi-sdk/docs/model_controller.md

 2. **Public Access**: Only enable public access when necessary
 3. **Error Messages**: Provide clear error messages for ownership violations
 4. **Testing**: Test both owned and non-owned access scenarios
+5. **Array Ownership**: When using array-based ownership:
+   - Ensure the claim field contains valid values
+   - Handle empty arrays appropriately (they will deny all access)
+   - Consider performance implications of large arrays
+   - Use consistent data types in the array (all strings, all integers, etc.)
+6. **Security**:
+   - Validate claim values on the server side
+   - Implement proper JWT token validation
+   - Consider rate limiting for operations with large claim arrays
+7. **Performance**:
+   - Use database indexes on ownership fields
+   - Consider caching for frequently accessed ownership data
+   - Monitor query performance with large claim arrays

 ## Complete API Reference